IPCS INCHEM Home

 May cause harm to breast-fed children

-Causes damage to liver through prolonged or repeated exposure
+Causes damage to the nervous system, the bone marrow and the liver through prolonged or repeated exposure

 Very toxic to aquatic life with long lasting effects